ayannotfound/Portfolio/README.md

 ---

 ## Why this exists
 I wanted something that: loads fast, isn't a React boilerplate clone, looks clean in dark mode at 2 AM, and doubles as a quick résumé snapshot.
 So I wrote it in plain HTML/CSS/JS.
-No build step.
+No build steps.
 No webpack config soul‑drain.
 Just code you can read in one sitting.

 ## Me (compressed)
 - BCA @ BIT Mesra